Chamber Musician - Diary entries

 Rachmaninoff's role: Solo Pianist and Chamber Musician

-Notes: Satina indicates that Rachmaninoff’s Morceaux de fantaisie, op.
+Notes: Satina indicated that Rachmaninoff’s Morceaux de fantaisie, op.
 3, were repeated at the audiences request.
-Satina also notes that the details of this concert were copied from Apetian, p.
+She also noted that the details of this concert were copied from Apetian, p.
 83-84.
 Further details regarding keys and opus numbers are according to Martyn, although Satina was unaware of these.
+An image of the program appears in Val'kova (vol. 1, between pages 228 and 229).
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 30 1893 (Julian calendar)